Ways To Be The Best Daughter Ever

-- Would you rather be cremated or buried?
+Would you rather be cremated or buried?

-- Would you rather pass away at home or in a hospital?
+Would you rather pass away at home or in a hospital?

-- Would you be opposed or willing to live in a nursing home?
+Would you be opposed or willing to live in a nursing home?

-- Do you have a will?
+Do you have a will?

-- Any requests for how we should conduct your funeral?
+Any requests for how we should conduct your funeral?

 Playing a board game or watching a TV show together can get everyone in a looser mood.
 The stakes aren’t as high, and it puts everyone in a better mood.
 If you choose to watch a show together, keep the lights on so you can look at each other.
 It’ll also make it clear that conversation is encouraged.
 For bonus points, pick a show or board game that encourages you to talk about moral or philosophical dilemmas.

-Parents aren’t perfect, so that they will have their weaknesses.
+Parents aren’t perfect so they will have their weaknesses.
 They might have old habits of fighting dirty, or they always say something hurtful when it comes to a certain aspect of your life.
 Whatever it is, you can set a boundary around it to avoid eroding the relationship.
 For example, if you always fight about politics, you can set ground rules for how those discussions will go or choose not to talk about them at all.

 Be Your Authentic Self